RobTillaart/Arduino/libraries/DHTlib/readme.txt

-version 0.1.18 works again for DHT11 (avr only) version 0.1.19 fixed masking bug DHT11 (avr only) version 0.1.20 Reduce footprint (34 bytes) by using int8_t as error codes. (thanks to chaveiro)
+version 0.1.18 works again for DHT11 (avr only) version 0.1.19 fixed masking bug DHT11 (avr only) version 0.1.20 Reduce footprint (34 bytes) by using int8_t as error codes. (thanks to chaveiro) version 0.1.21 replace delay with delayMicroseconds() + small fix (thanks to codingforfun)